Yosseulsin-JOB/Google-Python-Style-Guide-kor/Original.md

 <a id="lint-cons"></a>
 #### 2.1.3 Cons

+`pylint`
-`pylint` isn't perfect.
-To take advantage of it, we'll need to sometimes: a) Write around it b) Suppress its warnings or c) Improve it.
+isn't perfect.
+To take advantage of it, sometimes we'll need to write around it, suppress its warnings or fix it.

 <a id="s2.1.4-decision"></a>
 <a id="214-decision"></a>